prabhav-pandya/Tone-Detector/README.md

 # Tone Detector
 A rest API which returns tone of a message when it's passed to it.

-Just follow the following to get started:
+Just do the following to get started:
 ```
 npm init
 ```

+**Prerequisites:**
+1.NodeJs
+2.tfidf Algorithm